-1 These columns show the range of potential payouts under the annual incentive compensation plan for all named executive officers during 2021.
-The performance period covers January 1, 2021 through December 31, 2021.
+- 1 These columns show the range of potential payouts under the annual incentive compensation plan for all named executive officers during 2022.
+The performance period covers January 1, 2022 through December 31, 2022.
 For actual performance between threshold, target, and maximum, the annual incentive award earned is interpolated on a straight-line basis.
-See "Executive Compensation Governance-Compensation Discussion and Analysis-Total Compensation Elements-Annual Cash Incentive Compensation" for a discussion of the material terms of the total payout for 2021 under non-equity incentive plan awards for Ms. Ramesh and Messrs.
-Nordholm, Mullery, Carpenter, and Crady.

-2 Represents the potential payout range of shares related to RSUs granted in 2021.
+See "Executive Compensation Governance-Compensation Discussion and Analysis-Total Compensation Elements-Annual Cash Incentive Compensation" for a discussion of the material terms of the total payout for 2022 under non-equity incentive plan awards for Ms. Ramesh and Messrs.
+Nordholm, Mullery, Carpenter, and Crady. - 2 Represents the potential payout range of shares related to RSUs granted in 2022.
 The grants of time-based RSUs to Ms. Ramesh and Messrs.
-Nordholm, Carpenter, Mullery, and Crady in March 2021 vest in three equal annual installments, the first of which vested on March 31, 2022.
-The second and third installments of those grants will vest on March 31, 2023 and March 31, 2024, respectively, if those individuals are still employed by Farmer Mac on those dates or satisfy the retirement provisions of the related award agreements.
-The grant of performance-based RSUs vesting on March 31, 2024 is contingent on the achievement of performance objectives related to business volume, subject to "gatekeeper" metrics related to capital and asset quality for the performance period of January 1, 2021 through December 31, 2023 ("Performance Period").
-If at the end of the Performance Period the Compensation Committee determines that Farmer Mac has satisfied the "gatekeepers," the performance-based RSUs will be eligible to vest on March 31, 2024 in an amount determined by the Compensation Committee for each executive officer between 0% and 200% of the target number of RSUs granted to that executive officer, based on Farmer Mac's total outstanding on- and off-balance sheet loans, guarantees, and commitments excluding any assets held in Farmer Mac's liquidity investment portfolio ("Net Outstanding Business Volume") as of December 31, 2023.
-Performance at the target Net Outstanding Business Volume of \$28.181 billion will earn 100% of the target number of RSUs granted.
-Performance at a Net Outstanding Business Volume of \$21.924 billion is required for vesting of any performance-based RSUs and will earn the threshold level of 50% of the target number of RSUs granted.
-Performance at or above Net Outstanding Business Volume of \$35.863 billion will earn the maximum award of 200% of the target number of RSUs granted.
-Performance at or above Net Outstanding Business Volume of \$35.863 billion will earn the maximum award of 200% of the ta

-- 3 Represents the number of SARs granted during 2021.
+Nordholm, Carpenter, Mullery, and Crady in March 2022 vest in three equal annual installments, the first of which vested on March 31, 2023.
+The second and third installments of those grants will vest on March 31, 2024 and March 31, 2025, respectively, if those individuals are still employed by Farmer Mac on those dates or satisfy the retirement provisions of the related award agreements.
+The grant of performance-based RSUs vesting on March 31, 2025 is contingent on the achievement of performance objectives described in more detail in "Executive Compensation Governance-Compensation Discussion and Analysis-Total Compensation Elements-Long-Term Incentive Compensation-Performance-Based RSUs Granted in 2022."
+Performance-based RSUs that vest are settled in shares of Farmer Mac's Class C Non-Voting Common Stock. - 3 In addition to the grants of SARs and RSUs to Mr. Nordholm reported in this table, Mr. Nordholm was also granted 1,626 shares of Farmer Mac's Class C Non-Voting Common Stock on March 9, 2022 as incentive compensation in recognition of his outstanding performance during 2021.
+Farmer Mac retained 782 of those shares to satisfy tax withholding requirements. - 4 Represents the number of SARs granted during 2022.
 The SARs granted to Ms. Ramesh and Messrs.
-Nordholm, Carpenter, Mullery, and Crady in March 2021 vest in three equal annual installments, the first of which vested on March 31, 2022.
-The second and third installments of those grants will vest on March 31, 2023 and March 31, 2024, respectively, if those individuals are still employed by Farmer Mac on those dates or satisfy the retirement provisions of the related award agreements. - 4 The exercise price is the closing price for a share of Class C Non-Voting Common Stock on the date of grant as reported by the NYSE. - 5 Amounts shown represent the grant date fair values of the equity awards granted to the named executive officers in 2021.
-For grants of RSUs, the fair value is the market value of the underlying stock on the grant date (which is the same price as the exercise price for SARs).
-For SARs granted in March 2021, the fair value on the grant date has been estimated using the Black-Scholes option pricing model with the assumptions set forth in Table 9.5 of Note 9 to the financial statements in Farmer Mac's Annual Report on Form 10-K for the year ended December 31, 2021, resulting in a value of approximately \$21.72 per SAR.
+Nordholm, Carpenter, Mullery, and Crady in March 2022 vest in three equal annual installments, the first of which vested on March 31, 2023.
+The second and third installments of those grants will vest on March 31, 2024 and March 31, 2025, respectively, if those individuals are still employed by Farmer Mac on those dates or satisfy the retirement provisions of the related award agreements. - 5 The exercise price is the closing price for a share of Class C Non-Voting Common Stock on the date of grant as reported by the NYSE. - 6 Amounts shown represent the grant date fair values of the equity awards granted to the named executive officers in 2022.
+For grants of stock and RSUs, the fair value is the market value of the underlying stock on the grant date (which is the same price as the exercise price for SARs).
+For SARs granted in March 2022, the fair value on the grant date has been estimated using the Black-Scholes option pricing model with the assumptions set forth in Table 9.5 of Note 9 to the financial statements in Farmer Mac's Annual Report on Form 10-K for the year ended December 31, 2022, resulting in a value of approximately \$32.78 per SAR.